Introduction to Information Behaviour

 The book introduces the key concepts, issues and themes of information behaviour, illustrates them using key research studies, and provides a clear path through the complex maze of theories and models.
-The book is structured to move from the basics to the more complex and employs the pedagogical device of 'THINK' boxes which invite the reader to think about concepts as they are introduced in order to consolidate their understanding before moving on.
-Case studies are included throughout the text and each chapter concludes with a round-up of what has been covered, highlighting the implications for professional information practice.
+The book is structured to move from the basics to the more complex and employs the pedagogical device of “THINK” boxes which invite the reader to think about concepts as they are introduced in order to consolidate their understanding before moving on.

 Table of Contents

 1. Introduction 2.
 What is information behaviour and why do we need to know about it?
 3. Changing conceptions of information needs 4.
 Information seeking and acquisition are key components of information behaviour 5.
 Information behaviour can be collaborative 6.
 Factors influencing information behaviour 7.
 Models and theories in information behaviour research 8.
 Research approaches 9.
 Research methodologies in action 10.
 Using knowledge of information behaviour to design information systems 11.
 Conclusion